CAMHS is used as a term for all services that work with children and young people who have difficulties with their emotional or behavioural wellbeing.

 The service currently accepts referrals from:

 Referrals to Richmond CAMHS service are handled by the Single Point of Access (SPA).
-Call 020 8547 5008 or make the referral online.
+Call 020 8547 5008 or make a referral online.

 The Child and Adolescent Mental Health Services (CAMHS) transformation plan sets out the local vision, strategy and key actions to support improvements in children and young people's mental health and wellbeing in the borough of Richmond.
 It was developed with children, young people, professionals and partners who have been working locally to deal with the challenging issues of mental health and wellbeing.